 8) Record Other Information

 Write down your own account of how the accident occurred, including the time, place, weather, road conditions, and a detailed explanation of how you were driving.
 Draw a diagram that describes the accident and key components.
 Do not give this information to anybody other than your attorney.
 For police reports and insurance claims, they often will have you complete a similar process.
-After the report has been filed, Cantor Crane will secure a copy as quickly as possible.
+After the report has been filed, Cantor Injury Lawyers will secure a copy as quickly as possible.

 9) Refrain From Making Any Statements